nikitavoloboev/data/focusing/rules.md

 - Make sure I don’t carry any liquids that are too big in size (> 100ml).
 - Check in online as early as possible.
 Otherwise you may pay a fine.

+## Talks

+- Link to a page where people can get the slide deck + recording of talk given after giving any talk/presentation as a final slide.
+Can reuse the final slide for all talks.

 ## Other

 - Check everything once I leave a room.
 In case I forget anything.